syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDigitalGauge/Getting-Started.md

 iOS-unified\Syncfusion.SfGauge.iOS.dll

-## Initialize gauge from designer
+## Initialize digital gauge from designer

-[`SFDigitalGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGauge.iOS~Syncfusion.SfGauge.iOS.SFDigitalGauge.html) allows users to drag the designer screen from toolbox to designer window.
+[`SFDigitalGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGauge.iOS~Syncfusion.SfGauge.iOS.SFDigitalGauge.html) allows users to drag the control from toolbox to designer window.
 The properties window will be displayed where you change the necessary functionalities to customize the digital gauge in designer.

 ![Xamarin.iOS DigitalGauge Designer](images/designer.gif)